How to configure Aastra 67i Series for 3CX

 Step 3: Configure the phone in 3CX

-- Enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.
+- Select the device Vendor/Model and enter Mac address of the device which can be found on the back of the device itself and select the corresponding model type.

 - Press “OK” to save the configuration.